05 May Headache and Jaw Pain

 There are as many causes of headaches as there are types of headaches.

-Headaches may start from musculoskeletal causes such as nerves from the head or neck, tension in muscles in the head and neck, or upper shoulders, or the jaw itself.
+Headaches may start from musculoskeletal causes such as pressure on nerves, or tension in muscles in the head and neck, or upper shoulders, or the jaw itself.

 Musculoskeletal headaches, or tension headaches, are caused by poor posture, stress, and lack of sleep.
-Other causes of headache are many, such as; certain foods, alcohol, shallow breathing or breath-holding, blocked sinus, a fever, or a clinical migraine (different from headache).
-A previous concussion can cause tension in the cranium and predispose to headaches.
+Other causes of headache are many, such as; emotional stress, certain foods, eye strain, alcohol, shallow breathing or breath-holding, blocked sinus, a fever, or a clinical migraine (different from headache).
+A previous concussion can cause tension in the cranium and predispose you to headaches.

 Muscular tension or tender points within the muscle called trigger points (shown below) may refer pain into another area of the body close by such as the head.